prithulc/prithulc.github.io/README.md

 # Researcher
+I'm a PhD Candidate in the [Wild Immunology Lab](https://wildimmunity.com/people/) at Menzies Institute for Medical Research, University of Tasmania.
+Based out of Nipaluna/Hobart (Lutruwita/Tasmania), we are currently working on developing generalised ecological field devices to remotely monitor native wildlife:
+- A smart bait dispenser for oral bait vaccination of the Tasmanian devil (_Sarcophilus harrisii_) against the devil facial tumour disease
+- A remote animal microchip scanner (RAMS) to distantly study native wild individuals in their natural habitat

+#### Technical skills: TinyML (MicroPython/C/C++); Microcontroller and Single-board computer development; Statistics; Python, R, and SAS programming

 ## Education
-- PhD in Medical Engineering @ University of Tasmania (2023 - ongoing)
+- **PhD in Medical Engineering** @ University of Tasmania (Ongoing)
-- MSc in Biostatistics @ Manipal Academy of Higher Education (2020 - 2022)
+- **MSc in Biostatistics** @ Manipal Academy of Higher Education (2022)
-- BSC in Computer Science, Mathematics, Statistics @ Christ University (2027 - 2020)
+- **BSC in Computer Science, Mathematics, Statistics** @ Christ University (2020)

 ## Work Experience